 The facts about the ISO 6425:2018 standard

-ISO published the first 6425 standard for divers’ watches in 1996.
-Currently, it’s in its fourth edition, formally known as ISO 6425:2018.
+ISO published the first 6425 standard for divers’ watches in 1982.
+After 1984 and 1996, currently, it’s in its fourth edition, formally known as ISO 6425:2018.
 As you may have guessed, ISO introduced this revision in 2018.
 For the sake of simplicity, I’ll use just “ISO 6425” for the rest of this article.
 Where to start, then?
 I’ll go through the requirements in the same order as ISO uses in the 6425 standard.
 This is for two reasons.
 First, it’s easier for me to write, and second, much of the necessary testing has to follow a specific order.

 Water resistance of at least 100 meters

-What’s the most important feature of a divers’ watch?
+What’s the most essential feature of a divers’ watch?
 Exactly — that it should function underwater and shouldn’t fill up.
 Therefore, ISO requires that the watch must have a minimum of 100 meters of water resistance.
-To me, that requirement doesn’t seem too difficult to meet, as we see many watches that aren’t even divers’ watches with a 100-meter depth rating.
+That requirement doesn’t seem too challenging to meet, as we see many watches that aren’t even divers’ watches with a 100-meter depth rating.

 A diving time indicator

 This feature is more interesting than it seems at first glance.
 Especially when thinking about analog divers’ watches, we immediately imagine a uni-directional rotating minute bezel.
 And we’re right in doing so because ISO 6425 requires that a divers’ watch is “equipped with a diving time indicator (e.g. rotating bezel, digital display, or other).”
 It also has to be “protected against inadvertent handling,” so the unidirectional bezel perfectly fits this job.
 Another requirement here — “clear markings indicating every 5 minutes” — normally doesn’t cause a problem either.

 A resolution of one minute or better over at least 60 minutes